Ixcatl/fables_novasophonia/docs/catalog/paths.rst

         | **Anima Reaver**
         | You gain a modified version of the Hemophage trait.
 Replacing its normal Belly effects, you instead siphon 1 Anima from your victim if they have any, transferring it from them to you.
         | Using a focus action, you can also attempt an Insight check with 3 successes to draw 1 Anima from the corpse of an intelligent being in Touch range, once per corpse, regardless of how long ago they have died.
-This additionally gleans one very vague, hazy memory from the deceased.

         | **Taste for Flesh**
         | You gain the Devourer (Vitality) trait, which also replenishes 5 Belly every time it triggers, but *consumption* is now a key word for your Ambitions, if you have them.